stephaneVercouillieBMID/slate/source/workingVersion.html.md

 ## 3.1. **Authorization Endpoint**
 ### 3.1.1.
 Authentication Request Specifications
-As per the OpenID Connect specification [Authorization Request](http://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) and [AuthorizationEndpoint](http://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint).
+As per the OpenID Connect specification [Authentication Request](http://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) and [Authorization Endpoint](http://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint).

 The first step is forming an HTTPS request with the appropriate URI parameters.
 Please note the use of HTTPS rather than HTTP in all the steps of this process; HTTP connections are refused.